MLindner0/PopulationGenetics58Website/program.md

 ## Conference Dinner

 **The Conference Dinner will be held at [Kelham Island Museum](https://www.sheffieldmuseums.org.uk/visit-us/kelham-island-museum/) on Thursday 9th January**.
 The museum showcases Sheffield's industrial heritage, and guests will have time to explore the museum during their visit.
 There will also be a demonstration of The River Don Engine.
 Built in 1904, it is one of the most powerful steam engines ever constructed and has been used to make armour plates for battleships and reactor shields for nuclear power plants.
 A three course Dinner will then be held in the Upper Gallery before the tables are cleared away and the dancing starts!
 This year we have [Powerhouse Ceilidh Band](https://powerhouseceilidhband.com/) performing - Sheffield's finest geek-rock-folk ceilidh band!

+You can book a ticket for the Conference Dinner as part of the general registration form for the Population Genetics Group meeting (see [Registration](/registration.md)) at an extra cost of £60.
+Please note that places for the Conference Dinner are limited.

 ![Conference dinner at Kelham Island Museum](/assets/img/dinner.png)